carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 ### troubleshoot

-* remember to click "Enabled" check box and "Save" after you supplied your credentials
+* remember to select "Enabled" check box and do "Save" after you supplied your credentials
 * navigate and refresh : ```Nexus -> Views -> System Feeds -> Error and Warning Events```
 * verify state of "Active" check box and pay attention to message there, if any
 * click "Refresh" to see if "Active" state changed